 Repurchase and Reverse Repurchase Agreements Risk: When entering into a repurchase agreement, an account essentially makes a short-term loan to a qualified bank or broker-dealer.
 The account buys securities that the seller has agreed to buy back at a specified time and at a set price that includes interest.
 There is a risk that the seller will be unable to buy back the securities at the time required and the account could experience delays in recovering amounts owed to it.
 Reverse repurchase agreements involve the sale of securities held by the account with an agreement to repurchase the securities at an agreed-upon price, date and interest payment.
 Reverse repurchase agreements involve the risk that the other party may fail to return the securities in a timely manner or at all.
-The account, including the value of the investments made with cash collateral, is less than the value of the securities.
+The account could lose money if it is unable to recover the securities and the value of the collateral held by the account, including the value of the investments made with cash collateral, is less than the value of the securities.
 These events could also trigger adverse tax consequences to the account.
-Furthermore, reverse repurchase agreements involve the risk that (i) the interest income earned in the investment of the proceeds will be less than the interest expense, (ii) the market value of the securities retained in lieu of sale by the account may decline below the price of the securities the account has sold but is obligated to repurchase, and (iii) the market value of the price at which the account is required to repurchase them.
+Furthermore, reverse repurchase agreements involve the risks that (i) the interest income earned in the investment of the proceeds will be less than the interest expense, (ii) the market value of the securities retained in lieu of sale by the account may decline below the price of the securities sold will decline below the price at which the account is required to repurchase them.

 Restricted Securities Risk: A Client account may invest in securities which are subject to restrictions on resale because they have not been registered under the Securities Act or which are otherwise not readily marketable.
 These securities are generally referred to as private placements or restricted securities.
 Irrespective of DoubleLine Alternatives' initial or ongoing determinations of the liquidity of any given security, market conditions could cause these securities to become less liquid and possibly extremely difficult to sell.